dilumn/gitstat/README.md

-# Gitstats
+# Gitstat

-Gitstats is a ruby gem for `git log` your repository to get valuable informations for each Author in your repository
+Gitstat is a ruby gem for `git log` your repository to get valuable informations for each Author in your repository

 ## Installation

-$ gem install gitstats
+$ gem install gitstat

 ## Usage

-After installing the gem, go to your repository & just type `gitstats`.
+After installing the gem, go to your repository & just type `gitstat`.
 Then you will get the total number of added lines / deleted lines & commits by each author in the repository.

 ```
 Author >>>>  //de